KauzClay/docs-tap/scst-scan/multicluster-setup-scan-v1.hbs.md

 ## <a id='copy-auth-view'></a> Copy the Metadata Store authentication token from the View cluster

-Copy the Metadata Store authentication token into an environment variable by running:
+Copy the Metadata Store authentication token into the `MDS_AUTH_TOKEN` environment variable by running:

 ```console
 MDS_AUTH_TOKEN=$(kubectl get secrets metadata-store-read-write-client -n metadata-store -o jsonpath="{.data.token}" | base64 -d)
 ```

-You use this environment variable in the next step.

-## <a id='apply-kubernetes'></a> Configure SCST - Scan with the Metadata Store CA certificate and authentication token on the Build cluster
+## <a id='apply-kubernetes'></a> Configure the Metadata Store CA certificate and authentication token on the Build cluster

 Within the Build profile `values.yaml` file, add the following snippet: